IBM/stomp/README.md

 A screenshot of the output of STOMP-viz on an example trace execution is shown below.
 ![](stomp-viz-example.png)

-## Citation
-If you use the meta-wip branch please cite our paper:
-A. Amarnath et al., "Heterogeneity-Aware Scheduling on SoCs for Autonomous Vehicles," in IEEE Computer Architecture Letters, vol. 20, no. 2, pp. 82-85, 1 July-Dec.
-2021

 ## Contributors and Current Maintainers